formerly citizens' greener Evanston

 I participated early in the predecessor organization, Network for Evanston's Future, and was co-chair of the Mayor’s Climate Action and Resilience Plan Working Group that produced the CARP document.
 Climate Action Evanston was a natural fit to continue the pursuit of Evanston's climate action goals.

-Any personal success in Climate Action you'd care to share?
+Any personal success in climate action you'd care to share?

 To my home I've added attic insulation, new windows, rooftop solar, and electric cooking appliances.
 Heat pump water and space heating soon to follow.
 I initiated use of a composting service at home and at my work place.
 Owned hybrid cars for 13+ years.
 Work project energy savings received awards.